-- Peer reviewed in a process involving experts in modeling and biology/forestry/ecology - Used only in scenarios relevant to the scope for which the model was developed and evaluated - Parameterized for the specific conditions of the project
+- Peer reviewed in a process involving experts in modeling and biology/forestry/ecology; - Used only in scenarios relevant to the scope for which the model was developed and evaluated; and - Parameterized for the specific conditions of the project.

 Model outputs must include either projected total aboveground and belowground carbon per acre, volume in live aboveground tree biomass, or another appropriate unit by strata in the baseline.
 All model output must be converted to biomass and finally CO2e per acre.
-If model output for the tree is volume, use the steps in Section 4.2.25 to convert volume to biomass, carbon and CO2 equivalent.
+If model output for the tree is volume, use the steps in Section 4.2.25 to convert volume to biomass, carbon, and CO2 equivalent.
 Where model projections are output in multiple year increments, the outputs shall be annualized to give a stock change number for each year.
+The same model must be used in the baseline and project scenario stocking estimates.